 The purpose of the Finance Data Directory is to make it easier for members of the public, software developers, and other innovators to promote financial capability by using finance data to create personal finance tools.
 This page contains a selection of federal data sets relevant for financial consumers and investors, along with short descriptions of each data set and links to sites where you will be able to find, download, and share the data.

-President Obama recently signed Executive Order 13646 creating a new President's Advisory Council on Financial Capability for Young Americans.
-The Council will be comprised of the Secretary of the Treasury, the Secretary of Education and 22 representatives of the private sector, and state, local and tribal governments who will provide advice and input to the President and the Secretary of the Treasury on ways to build the financial capability of young Americans at an early stage in schools, families, communities, and the workplace, and through use of technology.
-The Director of the Consumer Financial Protection Bureau will be invited to join the Council.
+On January 25, 2013, President Obama signed Executive Order 13646 creating a new President's Advisory Council on Financial Capability for Young Americans.
+The Council is comprised of the Secretary of the Treasury, the Secretary of Education, the Director of the Consumer Financial Protection Bureau and up to 22 non-governmental members who will provide advice to the President and the Secretary of the Treasury on how to promote the financial capability of young Americans and encourage building the financial capability of young people at an early stage in schools, families, communities, and the workplace, and through use of technology.

 Click here for the blog announcing formation of the new Council.